veermshah/QuantumLoans/README.md

 ---

+## ⚙️ How to Run the Project

+# To run Frontend:
+cd to frontend
+npm install
+npm run dev

+# To run Backend
+cd to python-backend
+pip install -r requirements.txt python app.py

+# This takes care of everything, the backend makes the nececsary calls to the solidity smart contracts

 ## Introduction

 Overcollateralized crypto loans allow you to access liquidity 💧 without parting with your valuable crypto assets.
 By depositing more collateral than the loan amount, you can borrow stablecoins or other cryptocurrencies safely and efficiently. 🛡️